-THE OFFERING Common stock offered by us Shares Over-allotment option granted by selling stockholders Shares Total common stock to be outstanding after this offering Shares Use of proceeds We estimate that the net proceeds of the sale of our common stock in this offering will be approximately \$ million, based on an assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus.
-We may use approximately \$13.0 million of our net proceeds to repay outstanding indebtedness, which currently has interest rates ranging from 4.375% to 6.875% per annum and maturity dates ranging from September 2013 to November 2014, and we may use approximately \$10.0 million to invest in capital expenditures.
+Common stock offered by us 3,600,000 Shares

+Over-allotment option granted by selling stockholders 540,000 Shares

+Total common stock to be outstanding after this offering 12,604,334 Shares

+We estimate that the net proceeds of the sale of our common stock in this offering will be approximately \$30.8 million, based on the initial public offering price of \$10.00 per share.
+We may us approximately \$9.3 million of our net proceeds to repay outstanding indebtedness, which currently has interest rates ranging from 4.375% to 6.875% per annum and maturity dates ranging from September 2013 to November 2014, and we may use approximately \$10.0 million to invest in capital expenditures.
 We intend to use the remaining net proceeds from this offering for working capital and other general corporate purposes.
-Our management will have broad discretion in the application of ou net proceeds from this offering, and investors will be relying on management's judgment regarding the application of these net proceeds.
+Our management will have broad discretion in the application of our net proceeds from this offering, and investors will be relying on management's judgment regarding the application of these net proceeds.
 See "Use of Proceeds."

-Proposed symbol on the NASDAQ Global Market AAOI nding after this offering is based on 8,993,144 shares of our common stock outstanding as of June 30, rred stock into common stock.
-This number of shares does not include: • 736,138 shares of common stock subject to or utstanding options as of June 30, 2013, with a weighted average exercise price of \$6.65327 per share;
+NASDAQ Global Market Symbol AAOI

+The number of shares of our common stock to be outstanding after this offering is based on 9,004,334 shares of our common stock outstanding as of June 30, 2013.
+This number of shares does not include: